typedb/typedb-ml/examples/kgcn/animal_trade/README.md

 - The requirements listed in the [KGCN quickstart](https://github.com/graknlabs/kglib/tree/master/kglib/kgcn#quickstart)
 - The source code in order to access the example `git clone https://github.com/graknlabs/kglib.git`
-- The `grakn-animaltrade.zip` dataset from the [latest release](https://github.com/graknlabs/kglib/releases/latest).
-This is a dataset that has been pre-loaded into Grakn v1.5 (so you don't have to run the data import yourself), with two keyspaces: `animaltrade_train` and `animaltrade_test`
+- The `grakn-1.5.2-animaltrade.zip` dataset from the [latest release](https://github.com/graknlabs/kglib/releases/latest).
+This is a dataset that has been pre-loaded into Grakn 1.5.2 (so you don't have to run the data import yourself), with two keyspaces: `animaltrade_train` and `animaltrade_test`

 **To use:**